shreevatsa/tex/program/tangle/tangle-5.md

 <script src="tangle-mem.js"></script>
 <script src="pretty-5.js"></script>

-We also need to store “tokens”, but we'll discuss those later in Part 8 (though DEK mentions them in this section).

 ## Getting to the names and vice-versa

 With the above `byte_mem` arrays, these names are stored in memory, and with the `byte_start` array, we can get from "name `i`" to the actual name.